IJSE-GDSE-SR/sample-javafx-app/README.md

 # sample-javafx-app
-Sample JavaFX application for Github Quiz
+Sample JavaFX application for Github Evaluation at IJSE GDSE